cde-ev/cdedb2/doc/source/Archive_LDAP.rst

 LDAP
 ====

+LDAP is working.
+This page is mainly preserved for historical reasons, and to contain some of the sources of troubles we encountered.

 Current state of getting LDAP with the SQL-backend to run.
 The major complication is that all sources (see :ref:`sec-ldap-references`) work with the old-style slapd.conf mechanism whereas newer ldap has switched to the